The Disability Staff Network is made up of a number of staff who want to improve the experience of disabled staff at the University.

 A collection of resources for accessing support for specific disabilities, or supporting staff who have a specific disability.
 We will be expanding this section over time.
 If you have any ideas please let us know!

 Israel is a late diagnosed Autistic who studied Psychology at St Mary's, and then went on to start a career in the non-for-profit sector.
 In 2019 he earned a promotion to lead trainer with the Treat Me Right! project.
 Since then, he's trained over 450 people all from an #ActuallyAutistic perspective.
 Israel is very passionate about new technologies and Neurodiversity.
 Israel spoke to St Mary's about his experience in Higher Education as a Neurodiverse Autistic.

 Documentary by comedian and TV presenter Alex Brooker.
-Alex examines his disability to acknowledge for the first time how much it impact on who he is.
+Alex examines his disability to acknowledge for the first time how much it has an impact on who he is.

 Nothing about us without us!

 The International Day of People with Disabilities (IDPWD) is a United Nations-led day of recognition, which takes place every year on 3 December.

 IDPWD was founded in 1992 to celebrate people living with disabilities across the world.
 It promotes the rights of people with disabilities in all areas of society.
 It aims to increase the awareness and wellbeing of disabled people in all aspects of their life.

 There are a number of initiatives underway at St Mary’s to support people with disabilities, you can read about these below.